s0uravk/python-challenge/README.md

 This script requires the input data file to be formatted in a specific order with months as first value and here profit/loss as second value seprated by a comma. it could be another delimiter instead of a commas but then script will require a minor change to perform the analysis.

-Pypoll main.py file, upon execution, retrieves the data form budget_data.csv file, process it and showcase the results in terminal and also creates a result.txt file in analysis folder in PyBank folder.
+PyBank main.py file, upon execution, retrieves the data form budget_data.csv file, process it and showcase the results in terminal and also creates a result.txt file in analysis folder in PyBank folder.

 **PyPoll**